delan/www.azabani.com/_posts/2018-10-06-ad-vigendum-per-aspera.md

 <!-- ### January 2017 -->

 I fucked off to Sydney to start my new job, leaving way too many loose ends untied.
-I underdelivered on the handover that I promised the new ComSSA committee, and to add insult to injury, went unreachable for three months at a time.
+I had underdelivered on the handover that I promised the new ComSSA committee, and to add insult to injury, went unreachable for months at a time, and would end up waiting a year before making a serious attempt to deliver the rest.

 <!-- ### March 2017 -->